Pakhi27/DSA-Visualizer/README.md

 2.Bridges the gap between theory and implementation for students and enthusiasts.

-3.Can be extended to include Sorting, Hash Tables, and Heap operations.
+3.Can be extended to include Hash Tables, and Heap operations.

 ## Author

 Pakhi Singhal
  B.Tech DSAI | IIIT Dharwad

- ## If you like this project, don’t forget to give it a star!
+ # If you like this project, don’t forget to give it a star!